adonisjs/v5-docs/content/api/orm/relations/has-many.md

 ```

 ### create
-Create a new relationship model instance and persist it to the database right away.
+Please create a new relationship model instance and persist it to the database right away.

 ```ts
 const post = await user